RetroPie/mame4all-pi/readme.txt

 This version emulates 2270 different romsets.

-Although this is an old version of MAME it plays much faster than the newer versions and as the Pi is rather CPU underpowered it was chosen to get as many games working at full speed as possible (full speed means 100% with no frame skip).
+Although this is an old version of MAME it plays much faster than the newer versions and as the Pi is relatively CPU underpowered (yes even the RPi2) it was chosen to get as many games working at full speed as possible (full speed means 100% with no frame skip).
 It also plays most of the games I'm interested in playing!

 This is a highly optimised version for the Raspberry Pi, using GLES2/dispmanx for graphics, ALSA for sound and SDL for input.
 It also uses the GPU for post-processing effects like scanlines.